Josh Maja: Bordeaux striker joins Fulham on loan | Goal.com

 “The 22-year-old striker will remain with Fulham for the remainder of the 2020/21 campaign, with an option for the deal to be made permanent.”

-Speaking to Fulham website on arrival, Maja – who spent three years in Fulham’s academy from the age of 11 alongside Jerome Opoku, Taye Ashby-Hammond and Marlon Fossey expressed his delight teaming up with the English topflight side.
+Speaking to the Fulham website on arrival, Maja – who spent three years in the club’s academy from the age of 11 alongside Jerome Opoku, Taye Ashby-Hammond and Marlon Fossey, expressed his delight teaming up with the English top-flight side.

 "I’m really excited and proud to sign for Fulham on loan for the remainder of the season,” he said.